Computer Reach: Increasing Tech Access, Affordability, and Digital Literacy

 - a lack of transportation to receive training and services.

-In addition to selling tech, Computer Reach offers digital literacy courses and “camps” to individuals of all ages, including students, adults, and senior citizens.
+Computer Reach also offers digital literacy courses and “camps” to individuals of all ages, including students, adults, and older adults.
 Participants learn critical digital skills, including basic computer hardware skills, internet, email, and social media safety.
 To reinforce skill development, our programs feature hands-on sessions with computers, providing students with in-person opportunities to test out new knowledge, practice, and ask questions.
 Thus far, Computer Reach has provided our services to a variety of organizations and entities, including The Allegheny County Housing Authority, The Education Partnership, and The Trade Institute of Pittsburgh.

 For more information or to volunteer, contact firstname.lastname@example.org or 412-444-8816.